nus-cs2103/website-base/admin/participation.md

 * **Meticulousness**:
   * Rarely overlooks submission requirements.
   * Rarely misses compulsory module activities such as completing the TEAMMATES profile or peer review.

+* **Teamwork**: How willing are you to act as part of a team, contribute to team-level tasks, adhere to team decisions, etc.

 The following criteria will be assessed but **considered only for pushing a student's grade from A to A+ and recruiting future tutors/interns**.